Zak Jules: Exeter City

 On 28 July 2023, Jules joined League One side Exeter City for an undisclosed fee; he signed a one-year deal with the option of a second.
 He had previously played under manager Gary Caldwell at Chesterfield.
 He entered talks over a new contract in April 2024 after impressing during the 2023–24 campaign.

 Rotherham United

 On 18 June 2024, Jules agreed to join League One side Rotherham United on a two-year deal following the expiration of his Exeter City contract.
 He did not make his debut until October as he spent time away from the game due to the death of his mother, being named man of the match in a 1–0 win at Leyton Orient.
 His performances kept Jamie McCart out of the team and caused manager Steve Evans to say "his mum has sadly gone upstairs but he's making her very, very proud".
 He played 29 games until March, when he was ruled out of the rest of the 2024–25 season with a hamstring injury, leaving him unable to feature under new manager Matt Hamshaw.

+He started the 2025–26 season in indifferent form, though he was praised by Hamshaw for his performance in a 1–0 win over Leyton Orient.
+He played 39 games over the course of the 2025–26 campaign, which culminated in relegation.
+He was released upon the expiry of his contract.

+Eyüpspor

+On 8 July 2026, Jules joined Süper Lig side Eyüpspor.